 Our bilingual volunteers and Maternity Mentors support refugees and people from newly arrived communities to access health care and live more healthily.
 We support people affected by FGM.

-Part of the Health Advocacy Service, supports women from refugee and migrant backgrounds who are pregnanct or have a child under one to improve their health and wellbeing.
+Part of the Health Advocacy Service, supports women from refugee and migrant backgrounds who are pregnant or have a child under one to improve their health and wellbeing.
 Our maternity mentors speak Arabic, Bulgarian, Czech, Kurdish, Russian, Turkish, Somali and Spanish, as well as English.
-Contact: Jana Gigi, email@example.com; 020 7561 5297.
+Contact: Jana Gigi, firstname.lastname@example.org; 020 7561 5297.

 We support stroke survivors and their families and carers to regain skills, access services and take part in local life.